State & Local Tax

 State & local tax alert: Ohio Commercial Activity Tax bright-line nexus standard upheldIf your company has annual gross taxable receipts totaling $500,000 or more in Ohio, you may be subject to the state’s Commercial Activity Tax — even if the business has no physical presence in the state.

 We can help you uncover opportunities for tax savings and refunds through new filing positions, mitigate risk with voluntary disclosure and amnesty programs, and proactively identify reductions in overall state tax liability through realignment of business activities or operations.
-We provide you with sound supporting evidence for tax positions and strengthen planning scenarios through close collaboration with our auditors.
+We provide you with sound supporting evidence for tax positions and strengthen planning scenarios through close collaboration with your entire Plante Moran service team.

 From nexus review and planning, voluntary disclosure representation, and audit and controversy representation to unitary analysis, apportionment and allocation review, and tax ruling requests, we can help you feel confident in your state and local tax positions.